 - Remove the tip from your rectum.
 Keep lying on your left side.
 Hold the liquid in your rectum until you feel the urge to move your bowels.
 This usually takes about 5 to 10 minutes.

-- Go to the bathroom to let the liquid out of your rectum.
-Expel the liquid in the toilet.
+- Go to the bathroom to let the liquid out of your rectum, into the toilet.

 If you see any stool (solid waste) in the toilet, fill the enema bottle with room temperature tap water and repeat the steps above.
-Repeat the enema until you don’t see any stool in the toilet.
+Repeat the enema until you don’t see any stool.
 It’s okay if the liquid from the enema doesn’t change color.

 - Take only the medications your doctor told you to take the morning of your procedure.
 Take them with a few sips of water.